0Jumpero/wallpaper-swapper/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contributing

 Contributions are welcome!
 Feel free to fork this repository, create a branch, and submit a pull request.
 Enjoy a refreshing look for your desktop and lock screen!

+Attributions

+This script uses an image from www.flaticon.com as an icon.